 The following do not count as part of the probationary period:

-Time in the rank of assistant instructor, lecturer, master or senior lecturer, faculty of practice, clinical faculty, artist-in-residence, performer-in-residence, writer-in- residence, research professor, research associate professor, research assistant professor, research associate, or any part-time position.or any part-time position.
+Time in career-track or any part-time position.

-Time in appointment as an administrator, that is, in a position designated as a teaching/research administrative position or as a classified position in the state personnel system.
-(Time spent in a teaching and research faculty position as defined in the state personnel system will count as part of the probationary period, even if administrative responsibilities are assigned as part of that position; normally, departmental administrative positions such as chair or assistant chair will thus count as part of the probationary period.))
+Time in appointment as a full-time administrator, that is, in a position designated as a teaching/research administrative position or as a classified position in the state personnel system.
+Time spent in a tenure-track faculty position will count as part of the probationary period, even if administrative responsibilities are assigned as part of that position; departmental administrative positions such as chair or assistant chair will thus count as part of the probationary period.

 Time in a position that involves no teaching of credit courses, for example as a teacher of children or a therapist in the Children’s Learning and Research Center or as a teacher of exclusively noncredit course work.

-Time spent on leave of absence.
+Time spent on a leave of absence.

-Time spent on faculty exchanges (including nationally competitive fellowships) if the faculty member so chooses.
+Time spent on faculty exchanges (including nationally competitive fellowships) if the faculty member chooses.

-A period of time, not to exceed one year1, may be excluded from the probationary period, upon the approval of the provost and vice president for academic affairs subject to the following conditions.
+A period, not to exceed one year1, may be excluded from the probationary period, upon the approval of the appropriate Executive Vice President subject to the following conditions.

 That the faculty member submits a request in writing to the department chair.
-The department chair and the dean shall forward the request with a recommendation to the provost and vice president for academic affairs.
+The department chair and the dean/school director shall forward the request with a recommendation to the appropriate Executive Vice President.

-The request must be the result of the occurrence of a serious event.
+Executive Vice PresidentThe request must be the result of the occurrence of a serious event.
 A “serious event” is defined as a life-altering situation which requires the faculty member to devote a significant fraction of each day to alleviate the impact of the event for a period greater than six weeks and less than one year.
-These events may include the birth of a child, adoption of a child under the age of six years, serious personal illness or care of an immediate family member, such as a parent, stepparent, child, spouse, or domestic partner.
+These events may include the birth of a child, adoption of a child, serious personal illness, or care of an immediate family member, such as a parent, stepparent, child, spouse, or domestic partner.

 The faculty member shall provide documentation to justify the time requested and the seriousness of the event.